 - (a) Determine the harmony mode from tritone content determined by anchor symbols derived from the written chords and the identified home tonic.
 Harmony fifos come later and so need only be identified by placeholder symbols (+).
 The repetition of the single tritone identifies the same mode (Ionian) as the melody.
 This example doesn't start from chords, but the logic of the tritone placement can be understood without reference to them.
-The tritones identify resolution in the mode and so are placed just before ends of melody phrases that resolve to the tonic, or at the ends of melody phrases that don't resolve, anticipating future resolution. - (b) Identify core fifos of the identified mode that fit the flow of melody and harmony.
-The harmony is developed independently of the melody here, so the only thing that counts is harmonic flow determined by fifos morphing to or from different instances of the mode tritone.
-The choices shown are not the only possible ones, but they're simple, logical and provide smooth flow.
-The sequences are fifth-tritone-fourth except for one fourth-fifth morph between phrases 2 and 3. - (c) Play anchor-centered octave stacks for the harmony.
-The octaves stacks here are within the home octave and the melody notes they harmonize are within an inversion of the home octave a fifth up, so there's no overlap. - (d) Shrink the bottom half of the octave stacks towards the anchor line to provide a bass line one or two scale steps in the mode below the anchor line.
-This is an example of leaving commitment of fifo size to context: the bass line implies overlapping fifos, which don't have to be explicitly notated because they're determined from context.
-The chord symbols on the right are interpreted results, not starting points.
+The tritones identify resolution in the mode and so are placed just before ends of melody phrases that resolve to the tonic, or at the ends of melody phrases that don't resolve, anticipating future resolution.
+The tritones establish a flow pattern very simple here but not this simple in general that, with the known mode, constrains the choice of fifos. - (b) Identify anchor-line fifos of the identified mode by eye and ear, ignoring the chord symbols.
+The ability to build fifo chords from the bottom up without reference to chord symbols is a general, powerful feature of PKP that dramatically simplifies understanding and voicing chord progressions.
+The anchor-line fifos are morphed from the tritone in a way that determines either //I or alt-I and the former is the only choice that fits the melody line.
+Choosing fifos that morph directly from the tritone restricts the +-I sequences to I-I and the I-+ sequences to I-M or I-M of //I. Choosing sequence I-M decides M-M-I for the placeholder sequence +-+-+ in the middle.
+These decisions about anchor-line fifos determine the usual written chords shown on the right because completion of the chords is direct and simple.
+Consonant substitutions for these fifos are also possible, yielding voicings of substitute chords, examples of which will emerge as we go along. - (c) Play anchor-centered octave stacks for the harmony.
+The octaves stacks here are within the home octave and the melody notes they harmonize are within an inversion of the home octave a fifth up, so there's no overlap. - (d) Shrink the bottom half of the octave stacks towards the anchor line to provide a bass line one or two scale steps below the anchor line.
+The octave completion fifo-box symbols become neutral box symbols (■) that leave the fifo size to context, which is fine because a major or minor third fits the scales, and the choice is determined by context.
+The missing notes that complete the overlapped fifos, identified by dashes, are visibly obvious (the pitch center of the mode and the note a whole tone above it).